bobmonsour/11tybundle.dev/content/blog/2026/11ty-bundle-88.md

 **Careful with those blades.** [Anton Staroverov](https://any.digital/) brings us [Eleventy blades](https://blades.ninja/build-awesome-11ty/), with a variety of tools to add to your Eleventy toolkit.

 **Got comments.** [EchoThread](https://echothread.io/), in beta, brings comments to static sites.
 I just came across their [guide for adding comments to an Eleventy site](https://echothread.io/docs/guides/eleventy).
 It looks pretty interesting.
+Note: According to their FAQ, _"EchoThread is completely free during the beta period...Pricing for post-beta plans will be announced later."_

 {% include "partials/rss-item-links.njk" %}